Kotlin/KEEP/proposals/KEEP-0467-will-become-value.md

 - `@jdk.internal.ValueBased` is internal to the JDK, while Kotlin needs to support a proper ecosystem-level mechanism.

 ## Candidate classes in the standard library

+To show this "reference-to-value-based" class migration is actually relevant, let's take a look at Kotlin standard library.

 This section lists standard-library classes that are value-like (immutable, with no meaningful identity) and are therefore natural candidates for `@WillBecomeValue` now and for `value class` once [full value classes](https://github.com/Kotlin/KEEP/blob/main/proposals/KEEP-0454-better-immutability-value-classes-MFVC.md) are available.